Harry-young-0/GeTAP/README.md

 # Section A: Pipeline Rationale

-The goal of this pipeline is to suggest novel Gene-Trait associations by integrating two independent and publicly available datasets: SNP-gene expression data from the GTEx Project and SNP-trait data from the PheWAS database.
+The goal of this pipeline is to suggest novel Gene-Trait associations by integrating two independent and publicly available datasets: (i) SNP-gene expression data from the GTEx Project and (ii) SNP-trait data from the PheWAS database.

 The basic rationale of the Pipeline is illustrated in **Schematic A**.
 Firstly, using the GTEx Portal, SNPs are identified that are associated with a change in the expression of a specific gene of interest.
 These specific SNPs are then searched in the PheWAS database (ieugwas::phewas) to find traits potentially associated with these SNPs.
 The pipeline thus suggests traits potentially associated with expression changes in your gene of interest.